 Such transparency exists in other markets.
-The Municipal Securities Rulemaking Board ("MSRB") determined that disseminating the Buy/Sell information and Dealer/Customer information was an important element of transparency in the municipal securities market, and currently disseminates both Buy/Sell information and Dealer/Customer information real-time together with other price, quantity and yield information per transaction.
-FINRA believes it is appropriate to provide comparable information to TRACE data users.
+The Municipal Securities Rulemaking Board ("MSRB") determined that disseminating buy/sell and dealer/customer information was an important element of transparency in the municipal securities market, and currently disseminates both of these data elements real-time together with other price, quantity and yield information per transaction.
+FINRA believes it is appropriate to provide comparable data to TRACE data users.

-Finally, debt pricing, particularly debt mark-ups, remains an area of regulatory concern and focus.
-9 For more than two years, FINRA has considered incorporating the the Buy/Sell information) to determine the relative comparability of a transaction in a similar security to the transaction that is being marked.
+Finally, debt pricing, particularly debt mark-ups, remains an area of regulatory concern and focus.8 For more than two years, FINRA has considered incorporating the Dealer/Customer data element and Buy/Sell data element in disseminated TRACE transaction data to aid Dealers in improving their pricing of TRACE-eligible securities